MarcoMuellner/soccerbot/quickstart.md

 {
 	"discord_secret":"secret_key",
 	"reddit_secret":"secret_key",
+	"reddit_client_id":"client_id",
 	"masterUser":"user_id"
 }
 ```
 Replace the key in "discord_secret" with your discord secret you set up
-when setting up the bot with discord and the reddit secret with the
+when setting up the bot with discord and the reddit stuff with the
-reddit secret you got when setting up the reddit application.
+id and secret you got when setting up the reddit application.
 The
 masterUser value should be the id of the master user, which is easily
 obtainable with clicking _copy id_ on discord.
 This user will be able to assign userlevels for all other users.